MONO SUPPLIES

 OS&E stands for Operating Supplies and Equipment: the consumable, frequently replaced layer a hotel runs on every day.
 Here is what it covers and how it differs from FF&E.

 OS&E stands for Operating Supplies and Equipment.
-It is the layer of consumable, frequently replaced items a hotel uses to operate day to day: linen, glassware, crockery, cutlery, guest amenities, cleaning supplies, uniforms and the small wares that keep every department running.
-If FF&E is the durable equipment a property is built around, OS&E is everything the property goes through in the course of serving guests.
+It is the layer of consumable, frequently replaced items a hotel uses day to day: linen, glassware, crockery, cutlery, guest amenities, cleaning supplies, uniforms and the small wares that keep every department running.
+If FF&E is the durable equipment a property is built around, OS&E is the replenishment layer that sits on top of it.

 Pick up anything in a guest room that would need replacing within a year or two of normal use: the towels, the bathrobe, the slippers, the glasses, the amenity bottles, the laundry bag.
 That is OS&E. The bed frame, the desk, the kettle and the television are not, those are FF&E. OS&E is the replenishment layer; FF&E is the capital layer.